Test Scanning Services

 Even if you do not have multiple versions, make sure that all of the sheets in a stack are facing forward with "The University of Texas At Austin Answer Sheet" at the top.

-Email Sheets
+Scan and Email Sheets

 Professor last name_course unique number_version of test_points per question